reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

 ### Modify Home Page For Logged-in Users

-Open `resources/views/welcome.blade.php` and update the section that contains the 'Laravel' text so it shows some additional information is a user's logged in:
+Open `resources/views/welcome.blade.php` and update the section that contains the 'Laravel' text so it shows some additional information if a user is logged in:

 ```php
 <div class="title m-b-md">